-FOREST & WATER PERSONELL ARE PROFESSIONAL SPECIALISTS WHEN IT COMES TO OUTDOOR SPORTS
+FOREST & WATER NATURE GUIDES ARE SPECIALISTS WHEN IT COMES TO OUTDOOR SPORTS

 What is rafting?